bbchallenge/bbchallenge/src/routes/method.md

 You are more than invited to run and challenge this code, see [Contribute](/contribute).

-Running the algorithm resulted in a seed database of 88,664,064 machines which you are welcomed to [download and use](#download-and-use)
+Running the algorithm resulted in the seed database of 88,664,064 undecided 5-state machines which you are welcomed to [download and use](#download-and-use).

+We aim at deciding every machines of this database.

 <a id="construction"></a>